Bence Nanay

 Bence Nanay (born 1974) is a Belgian philosopher and film critic.
 He is co-director of the Centre for Philosophical Psychology at the University of Antwerp and Senior Research Associate at Peterhouse, Cambridge University.

 Work

 Bence Nanay is Professor of Philosophy and BOF Research Professor at the University of Antwerp.
 (Note: BOF refers to the Dutch Bijzonder Onderzoeksfonds, i.e. internal funding from within the university.)
 He has been Visiting Professor at a number of universities in France, Italy, Germany and Switzerland (Università della Svizzera Italiana).
 He is co-director of the centre for Philosophical Psychology at Antwerp.
 His research focuses on philosophy of mind, philosophy of biology and aesthetics.
-His work is widely discussed in journals like Journal of Philosophy, Philosophical Studies, Analysis (journal), Pacific Philosophical Quarterly, Mind & Language, Journal of Mind and Behavior, Studies in the History and Philosophy of Science, Phenomenology and the Cognitive Sciences and Philosophical Psychology.
+His work is widely discussed in journals like Journal of Philosophy, Philosophical Studies, Analysis, Pacific Philosophical Quarterly, Mind & Language, Journal of Mind and Behavior, Studies in the History and Philosophy of Science, Phenomenology and the Cognitive Sciences and Philosophical Psychology.

 Nanay is the primary investigator of the Between Perception and Action project at the University of Antwerp, supported by a million euro grant from Fonds Wetenschappelijk Onderzoek (FWO) (English: Flemish Research Foundation).